-Skill What you have to do Notes Measuring and marking outMeasure and mark accurately by usin correct tools You can show evidence of this skill when you mark out your proposal.
-The accuracy of your measuring and marking out will be judged against your dimensioned drawings or sketches in your pro forma.
-You can also demonstrate measuring and marking-out skills if producing a physical template or former.
-Producing a template using CAD will not allow you to demonstrate appropriate skills.
-Using hand and machine tools Use hand and machine tools accurately to cut, remove or form materials The evidence for this skill can be demonstrated in the cutting, shaping or forming of your proposal.
-The accuracy of your use of machine and hand tools will be judged against your marking out and/or information from your planning for manufacture pro forma.
-Assembling components Assemble components accurately by using correct resources You can show evidence of this skill when you assemble your proposal.
-You should select appropriate resources before starting the assembly.
-You should use appropriate tools for assembly and checking for accuracy.
+Skill What you have to do Notes Measuring and marking out Measure and mark out • You can show evidence of this skill when you mark out your proposal. accurately by using correct tools The accuracy of your measuring and marking out will be judged against your dimensioned drawings or sketches in your pro forma.
+You can also demonstrate measuring and marking-out skills if producing a physical template or former. • Producing a template using CAD will not allow you to demonstrate appropriate skills.
+Using hand and machine tools Use hand and machine tools accurately to cut, • The evidence for this skill may be demonstrated in the cutting, shaping or forming of your proposal. remove or form materials The accuracy of your use of machine and hand tools will be judged against your marking out and/or information from your planning for manufacture pro forma.
+Assembling Assemble components You can show evidence of this skill when you assemble your proposal. components accurately by using You should select appropriate resources before starting the assembly. correct resources You should use appropriate tools for assembly and checking for accuracy.
 Your assembled proposal should be square, level, true, and secure.
-Finishing Finishing by preparing surfaces using application techniques You can show evidence of this skill in your finished proposal.
-Your proposal should be prepared by removing any glue and any marks left from cutting or marking out.
+Finishing • Finishing by preparing You can show evidence of this skill in your finished proposal. surfaces using application techniques Your proposal should be prepared by removing any glue and any marks left from cutting or marking out.
 Your finish should not have runs, be patchy or uneven or have bristles or marks from brush strokes.
-Evaluating Evaluate your proposal by using evaluation techniques You can show evidence of this skill in your written evaluation.
-Your evaluation must be based on more than personal opinion.
-You should use evaluation techniques to gain information.
+Evaluating • Evaluate your proposal You can show evidence of this skill in your written evaluation. by using evaluation Your evaluation must be based on more than personal opinion. techniques You should use evaluation techniques to gain information.